 GeneCards Summary for CRHR1 Gene

 CRHR1 (Corticotropin Releasing Hormone Receptor 1) is a Protein Coding gene.
-Diseases associated with CRHR1 include breast cancer, childhood and anxiety disorder.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
+Diseases associated with CRHR1 include generalized anxiety disorder and irritable bowel syndrome.
+Among its related pathways are Signaling by GPCR and Corticotropin-releasing hormone.
 GO annotations related to this gene include G-protein coupled receptor activity and protein complex binding.
-An important paralog of this gene is VIPR2.
+An important paralog of this gene is MGC57346-CRHR1.

 UniProtKB/Swiss-Prot Summary for CRHR1 Gene

 G-protein coupled receptor for CRH (corticotropin-releasing factor) and UCN (urocortin).
 Has high affinity for CRH and UCN.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and down-stream effectors, such as adenylate cyclase.
 Promotes the activation of adenylate cyclase, leading to increased intracellular cAMP levels.
 Inhibits the activity of the calcium channel CACNA1H.
 Required for normal embryonic development of the adrenal gland and for normal hormonal responses to stress.
 Plays a role in the response to anxiogenic stimuli.

 The corticotropin-releasing factor (CRF) 1 receptor is a member of the corticotropin-releasing factor family of G-protein-coupled receptors that also includes CRF2.
 It is abundantly expressed in the CNS, with major expression in the cortex, cerebellum, hippocampus and amygdala.